-The management assesses the credit risk arising from trade and other receivables, noncurrent financial asset and short-term loan to a related party taking into account their financial position, past experience and other factors.
+The management assesses the credit risk arising from trade and other receivables, noncurrent and current financial asset taking into account their financial position, past experience and other factors.
 Based on the assessment individual risk limits are determined.

 At the reporting date, the Establishment's maximum exposure to credit risk from such receivables situated outside the UAE is as follows: